top of page

 I created Roots and Resting Places to honor both.

 When I was about sixteen, a package arrived from my paternal grandmother.
-Inside was something that changed everything: a copy of her Mayflower Society certificate, that identified our family line was proven back to passengers Stephen Hopkins and his daughter Constance.
-Also with this was a hand-drawn tree that connected my mothers side back 3 generations.
-A side of my family I had never known.
-That spark ignited a journey that’s lasted over two and a half decades.
+Inside was a copy of her Mayflower Society certificate, documenting our family line back to Stephen Hopkins and his daughter Constance.
+Alongside it was a hand-drawn family tree tracing my mother’s line back three generations — a part of my heritage I had never known.
+That moment sparked a journey that has now spanned more than twenty-five years.

-Since then, I’ve uncovered long-forgotten branches of my family, branches I never knew existed, expanded on research begun by my paternal grandmother, and grown into a seasoned researcher with a deep appreciation for the stories behind the names.
-Today, I’m pursuing certification through the Board for Certification of Genealogists, a natural next step as I turn my lifelong passion into a professional mission.
+Since then, I have uncovered long-forgotten branches of my own family, expanded on research begun generations before me, and grown into a seasoned genealogical researcher with a deep respect for the stories behind the records.
+I am currently pursuing professional certification through the Board for Certification of Genealogists as I continue to refine my skills and uphold the highest standards of genealogical practice.

-Let me bring yours into the light, too.
+Let me help bring yours into the light.

 Headshot.jpg